genesiscommunitysuccess/docs/docs/00_fuse/01_introduction/01_introduction.md

 ---
-title: 'Flow'
+title: 'Fuse'
 id: 'introduction'
 ---

-Flow is a full stack low-code language to building applications.
+Fuse is a full stack low-code language to building applications.
 Delivering productive solutions quicker than ever before.

-Writing up to 75% less code than prior Genesis versions, Flow allows us to:
+Writing up to 75% less code than prior Genesis versions, Fuse allows us to:
 - Model complex data objects with clear type definitions
 - View large sets of data in one or more grids with customisable cells for more complex fields
 - Create single or multiple page views of data to help make data more digestible